You have turned-in this assignment. You can review the lesson and see your previous answers.

 You're doing brilliantly today.

-Let's move on to the second part of the lesson, which is all about making and evaluating your aloo gobi.
+Let's move on to the second part of the lesson, which is all about making and evaluating your Aloo Gobi.

 So we're going to use a number of different types of food skills today, and I've listed them on the screen here.

-There's quite a few there, isn't there?
-So the first thing we're going to do is about measuring, and we're going to use weighing scales and measuring spoon and also measuring jug.
+So the first thing we're going to do is about measuring, and we are going to use weighing scales, measuring spoons, and also a measuring jug.

-We're going to use the spoons for the spices and oil, and the measuring jug for the water.
+So we're going to use the weighing scales for the potato and cauliflower, we're going to use the spoons for the spices and oil, and the measuring jug for the water.

-Now, why do you think it's important to measure accurately?
-What were your answers?
-Well, often it's to make sure that we can replicate the recipe again in the future and it tastes the same and sometimes it's really important just so the dish works out really, really well.
+Well often it's to make sure that we can replicate the recipe again in the future and it tastes the same.

 The other food skill we're going to use is peeling, and we're going to peel the garlic and the ginger.